hmtbgc/cs61a/lab/lab07/README.md

-review for midterm! <br>
+Review for Midterm! <br>
-Q2 is ignored!
+Q2 is IGNORED!